kryptokrona/kryptokrona-docs/guides/mining/Mining.md

 ./xmr-stak
 ```
-Now, follow the [XMR-Stak Setup and Configuration](#xmr--stack-setup-and-configuration) instructions
+Now, follow the [XMR-Stak Setup and Configuration](#xmr--stack-setup-and-configuration) instructions.

 ## Mining with RaspberryPi/SBC